-Here at the Keweenaw Mountain Lodge, we are currently working on getting a two cameras: 1) Northern Lights webcam, and 2) an all-sky webcam, as part of our stargazing activities and to be included in the International Dark Sky Park initiatives.
+Mission: Here at the Keweenaw Mountain Lodge, we were working on getting a two cameras: 1) Northern Lights webcam, and 2) an all-sky webcam, as part of our stargazing activities and to be included in the International Dark Sky Park initiatives.

 The purpose of these webcams is to show the wonderful night sky for stargazing and be able to show the beauty of the Northern Lights for anyone who has never seen them before, also to use it as a reference tool for those who want to be adventuresome and see them in person.

-The first camera, will be an all-sky camera, which will be located at the top of our tower, looking directly up so you can have a 360-degree view of the sky.
-The second camera, will be a night-sky camera which will highlight the Northern Lights activities at the top of the Keweenaw.
-This camera will be located underneath the first camera on our tower, looking north towards Lake Superior, with a 180-degree view.
+The first camera, the All-Sky camera, is considered to be located at the top of our internet tower, looking directly up so you can have a 360-degree view of the sky and have minimum obstructions blocking the view (trees, cable lines, light pollution, etc).
+The second camera, the Northern Lights camera, will highlight the Northern Lights activities at the top of the Keweenaw.
+This camera is considered to be located underneath the first camera on our tower, looking north towards Lake Superior, with a 180-degree view.

-Here is a map showing where the tower is located, along with several pictures of the tower (a picture taken during the day, and a picture taken at night).
+Here is a map showing where the tower is located, along with a picture of the internet tower.

 Camera Information and Specs